chaselikethebank/scrape-urls-check-server/readme.md

 1. First, install the dependencies:

 npm install

+2. Add the url you are hoping to gather the children of to the build.js file on line 6
+// const initialBaseUrl = 'add your base url here and comment the line back it';

-2. Run the program:
+3. Run the program:

 node server.js

-3. Review the log @ serverResponse.txt
+4. Review the log @ serverResponse.txt

 ## Components